LeoCBS/books/notes/win_friends_and_influence_people.md

 ## Chatpter One - "If You Want to Gather Honey, Don't Kick Over the Beehive"

 * Don't criticize, condemn, or complain..
 Human does like admit fault.
+* Humans learning more with honest and sincere appreciation than criticize.